reviewdog/reviewdog/README.md

 reviewdog can also be controlled via the .reviewdog.yml configuration file instead of "-f" or "-efm" arguments.

-With .reviewdog.yml, you can run the same commands both CI service and local environment including editor intergration with ease.
+With .reviewdog.yml, you can run the same commands both CI service and local environment including editor integration with ease.

 #### .reviewdog.yml